Icoderchintu/diary/README.md

 # diary
-I am just learning how to use git hub and Its related with my personal writing
+I am just doing experiment with different things related to web development to learn about it.